What is Speaking in Tongues? A Biblical Guide for Christians

 Perfect Intercession

 When you don't know how to pray for a situation, allow the Holy Spirit to pray through you in tongues.
-You can trust that these prayers align perfectly with God's will and will be answered according to His perfect timing.
+If you're allowing God the Holy Spirit to pray to God the Father on your behalf, you know He is praying the perfect will of God every time, and that will be answered according to His perfect timing.

 FAQ Section